yofabronecoforo/C6EGHV/README.md

 ## Equalized Reward Chances
 Provides a checkbox option which, when enabled, assigns every enabled reward in a category an equal share of that category's Weight.
 This results in most enabled rewards having a roughly equal chance of being selected.
 Final actual chances will vary with the number of enabled rewards and/or the selected ruleset; with Standard rules and all available rewards enabled, these chances are as follows:
-- ~ 7.69% villager secrets type (1 reward in type)
+- ~ 7.69% villager secrets type reward (1 reward in type)
 - ~ 2.56% specific (anti) cavalry type or military type reward (3 rewards in each parent type: ~ 7.69% for each parent type)
 - ~ 1.92% any other specific reward (4 rewards in each parent type: ~ 7.69% for each parent type)